-There is usually no excess to pay if you claim, but a maximum limit of £500 per claim applies and only the immediate cause of damage will be repaired.
+There is often no excess to pay if you claim, but a maximum limit of £500 per claim usually applies and only the immediate cause of damage will be repaired.

 If you need cover for your boiler and heating system, you could get specialist boiler insurance which can be added to your landlord policy or bought as separate cover.

 There are several things that affect how much you pay for your landlord insurance, like:

 Location: This affects how likely you are to make a claim, so you may pay more if local crime rates are high or your property is built in an area with a history of flooding.